springernature/frontend-playbook/security/README.md

 # Security

-This document intends to provide frontend developers with a basic primer in security issues; relating both to client-side technologies, and technologies that render and serve client-side code.
+This document intends to provide frontend developers with a basic primer in security issues; relating both to client-side technologies, and technologies serve client-side code.

 ## Risk

-It is a common misconception that "hackers are not be interested in my product". **This is not true.**  If you have a web server connected to the internet, you have resources someone will want to abuse.
+It is a common misconception that "hackers are not interested in my product". **This is not true.**  If you have a web server connected to the internet, you have resources someone will want to abuse.

 All public web applications are under constant automated attack; from those looking to steal server resources to conduct blackhat SEO, mine cryptocurrencies, distribute malware, send spam, etc.